kysely-org/kysely/site/docs/installation.md

 # Getting started

-Kysely currently works on PostgreSQL, MySQL and SQLite.
-You can install by running:
+Kysely has built-in support for PostgreSQL, MySQL and SQLite.
+To install it run:

 ```bash
 # PostgreSQL